tiago972/doudpackage/cran-comments.md

 * checking CRAN incoming feasibility ...
 NOTE

-I tested rhub::check() on debian-clang-devel, solaris-x86-patched, ubuntu-gcc-devel .
+I tested rhub::check() on Oracle Solaris 10, x86, 32 bit, R-release with one ERRORs:
+* Package required but not available: 'kableExtra'